Tosyne25/Bank-Customer-Churn/README.md

 ## Introduction
 Customer attrition prediction in the banking sector utilizes data analysis to assess customer actions and detect possible churn.
 An alternative approach involves tracking the company's Net Promoter Score (NPS) over a period to enable banks to implement proactive strategies for averting customer loss and enhancing customer loyalty.

+### Prepare:
+The dataset used for this analysis was downloaded from Kaggle.
+The dataset comes in a CSV format with thousands of rows.
+The dataset was imported to Python, cleaned and analyzed.

 ### Analyze: Analysis Insights:
 Import Required Library
 <img src="Required Library.PNG">